icon

 Techniques for Creating a Coherent Flow of Ideas

 Your ideas should flow smoothly and naturally connect to strengthen the persuasive speech structure.
-You can do this by employing transitional words and organizing your thoughts methodically, ensuring that each point flows effortlessly into the next.
+You can do this by employing transitional words.
+It helps to organize your thoughts methodically, ensuring that each point flows effortlessly into the next.
+Your audience must see your speech as the list of chapters in a good book.
+It always helps if you add real-life examples that support your main points.

 Importance of Transitions Between Points